 Here’s what you’ll learn:

-- Essential information for choosing where to go and how to get there
+- Where to go and how to get there

-- Common challenges to be aware of and how to prevent them
+- Common challenges and how to overcome them

-- Help personalizing your two weeks in Japan based on your interests
+- How to personalize your two weeks in Japan based on your interests

 Let’s get started!

 1. Introduction: Is two weeks in Japan long enough?

 If it’s your first time, we consider two weeks in Japan to be the minimum—assuming you want to explore more than 1-2 cities.
 More time is better, but with a two-week trip, you can get a fantastic introduction to the country—IF you plan it right.